Norman L. Greene, Partner

 Bar and Community Service:

-New York City Bar Association (Past service: Chair, Committee on Uniform State Laws; Chair, Committee on Lectures and Continuing Education; Chair, Committee on Capital Punishment; Member: Executive Committee; Long-Range Planning Committee; Product Liability Committee; Council on Criminal Justice.
-Current: Committee on Capital Punishment.)
+New York City Bar Association (Past service (selective): Chair, Committee on Uniform State Laws; Chair, Committee on Lectures and Continuing Education; Chair, Committee on Capital Punishment; Member: Executive Committee; Product Liability Committee; Current: Council on International Affairs; Committee on Capital Punishment)

-New York State Bar Association (Member, Special Committee on Court Structure and Judicial Selection; Section of Commercial and Federal Litigation; Section of International Law); New York County Lawyers Association (Member, Task Force on Judicial Selection)
+New York State Bar Association (Member, Section of Commercial and Federal Litigation; Section of International Law); New York County Lawyers Association (Member, Task Force on Judicial Selection)

-Member of American Law Institute (Member Consultative Group on Restatement Third, The U.S. Law of International Commercial Arbitration)
+Member of American Law Institute (Member Consultative Group on Restatement Third, The U.S. Law of International Commercial Arbitration, Restatement Fourth, The Foreign Relations Law of the United States)

 Member of American Society of International Law (various interest groups)